zntm/scunthorpe/README.md

 # Scunthorpe

-Scunthorpe is a simple profanity filter for GameMaker.
+Scunthorpe is a simple string profanity filter for GameMaker.

 List of profanity words from: https://github.com/coffee-and-fun/google-profanity-words